You’ll only climb it once – so climb with the Kili Experts!

 So who are the Kilimanjaro Experts?

-Formed in 2018, we are a new company – but one with very experienced people working for it.
+Formed in 2018, we are a relatively new company – but one with very experienced people working for it.
 I have been writing the guidebook since 2001; David Squire has worked as a trek coordinator and tour organiser on the mountain and in Tanzania’s Northern Circuit of magnificent national parks for over a decade.
-While Joshua, the third director, has been climbing for a similar period and has summitted over 230 times, a career that has included leading blind climbers to the summit, no less than three(!) wheelchair expeditions to the top, and also led the first expedition to the top where the couple got married at the summit.
+While Joshua, the third director, has been climbing for a similar period and has summitted over 250 times, a career that has included leading blind climbers to the summit, no less than three(!) wheelchair expeditions to the top, and also led the first expedition to the top where the couple got married at the summit.

 I put this team together because although I liked aspects of many companies, I couldn’t find one company that was ideal.
 So we have handpicked various guides, cooks etc from different organisations, many of whom I have climbed with before and have chosen simply because I know how good they are.
 And by joining us all together in a company that adheres to a strict ethical code when it comes to looking after both the mountain and our mountain crew who do so much to make each trek a success – while not overcharging as so many companies do – we are hoping to create a company that ‘ticks every box’ and fulfils every expectation that I, as a climber, would want from my trek operator.

 Why book your Kilimanjaro climb with us?